don-galak/lox/README.md

 Finally, there is no straightforward way to split a string into an array with a "complex" delimeter.
 Having the `Expr left, Token operator, Expr right` string, you can't use something like `string.split(", ")`.
 It just doesn't work, as it creates an array of length `6` instead of `3`.
 Observe how I generate the constructors and `final` variables in `defineType`.

+---

+Regarding the C part, I didn't want to go through the same path as I did with java and bash scripts.
+To my surprise I found out about `make` which makes everything so much easier.
+Also it was was created in 1976 and I felt a bit dumb, but I guess trying to rediscover the wheel also trains the wandering mind.

 ### Fun facts